-During the 1800s, there were many etiquette rules that sometimes contradicted each other and numerous etiquette books that gave recommendations for gentleman, a title that by that time was no longer just “a distinct social order.”
+During the 1800s, rules related to etiquette for men sometimes contradicted each other as numerous etiquette books gave varying recommendations for gentleman, a title that by that time was no longer just a “distinct social order.”
 Gentlemen were to abide by rules of etiquette so as not to be considered “vulgar.”
-One nineteenth century book claimed, “There is no place where a man … will so truly display [his] breeding as in the streets.”
+One nineteenth-century book claimed, “There is no place where a man … will so truly display [his] breeding as in the streets.”
 Another etiquette book held a similar belief stating, “Good behavior upon the street, or public promenade, marks the gentleman most effectually; rudeness, incivility, disregard of ‘what the word says,’ marks the person of low breeding.
 We always know, in walking a square with a man, if he is a gentleman or not.”
 But perhaps, one author stated it best:

-For any gentleman maneuvering the street, the etiquette rules entailed more than just a look, a word, or a gesture.
+For any gentleman maneuvering the street, the etiquette for men entailed more than just a look, a word, or a gesture.
 Gentlemen needed to abide by rules when walking alone, with another person, or in a crowd.
 For example, when walking alone and being approached by another individual on the same side of the street, a gentleman was admonished to “give them the upper side of the pavement, that is, the side nearest the house … [to] a man … carry[ing] a heavy bundle, … a priest or clergyman … a woman … or … any elderly person.”
 The same suggestion was given when walking with a woman or gentleman who was older, that the upper side or inside of the street should be given to that woman or older gentleman.
 In a crowd it was considered impolite for a gentleman to push anyone aside that might impede his progress.
 Rather a gentleman patiently waited until the path was clear.
 However, if a gentleman was in a hurry, one etiquette book suggested “you will find that a few courteous words will open the way before you more quickly than the most violent pushing and loud talking.”

-[I]f she accepts it, and asks your address to return it, leave it with her; if she hesitates and does not wish to deprive you of the use of it, you may offer to accompany her to her destination, and then, do not open a conversation; let your manner be respectful, and when you leave her, let her thank you, assure her of the pleasure it has given you to be of service, bow, and leave her.
+“[I]f she accepts it, and asks your address to return it, leave it with her; if she hesitates and does not wish to deprive you of the use of it, you may offer to accompany her to her destination, and then, do not open a conversation; let your manner be respectful, and when you leave her, let her thank you, assure her of the pleasure it has given you to be of service, bow, and leave her.”

 When a gentleman was accompanying a lady and rainfall occurred, the gentleman was told to cover her ‘”perfectly,’ but hold it so that you will not touch her bonnet.”
 If a gentleman was accompany two ladies, the ladies were to carry and share the umbrella between themselves as “nothing can more absurd than for a gentleman to walk between two ladies, holding the umbrella himself; while, in this way, he is perfectly protected, the ladies receive upon their dresses and cloaks the little streams of water which run from the points of the umbrella.”